 Boxleitner received his formal acting training on stage.
 A native mid-westerner, he is an alumnus of Chicago’s prestigious Goodman Theatre.
-In 1972, he starred in the Broadway production of "Status Quo Vadis" with Ted Danson.
+In 1972, he starred in the Broadway production of Status Quo Vadis with Ted Danson.
 He then re-located to Los Angeles and quickly landed a guest spot on the legendary TV series "The Mary Tyler Moore Show" as well as numerous guest roles on series including "Hawaii 5-0," "Beretta," "Police Woman" and "Gunsmoke."

-In 1994, Boxleitner joined the cast of the popular TV series "Babylon 5" as John Sheridan, President of the Interstellar Alliance, a war hero-turned-diplomat at the helm of Earth Alliance Space Station in the year 2259.
+In 1994, Boxleitner joined the cast of the "hit" TV series "Babylon 5" as John Sheridan, President of the Interstellar Alliance, a war hero-turned diplomat at the helm of Earth Alliance Space Station in the year 2259.
 The show aired for five seasons.

-Boxleitner was inducted into the Hall of Great Western Performers at the National Cowboy and Western Heritage Museum in Oklahoma City in April 2012 honoring him for his illustrious career in western films.
-He is a two-time recipient of the Wrangler Award.
+Boxleitner was inducted into the Hall of Great Western Performers at the National Cowboy and Western Heritage Museum in Oklahoma City in April 2012.
+He was honored for his illustrious career in western films.
+He is also a two-time recipient of the "Wrangler Award."

-In 1999, Boxleitner authored “Frontier Earth,” and in 2001, he penned its sequel “Frontier Earth: Searcher
+In 1999, Boxleitner authored Frontier Earth and in 2001, its sequel Frontier Earth: Searcher

 Boxleitner currently resides in Los Angeles and has three sons: Sam, Lee and Michael.